matt-h/rdio-enhancer/README.md

 Changelog
 ================
+v 2.3
+* New Features
+	* Can now Randomize a playlist.
+Thanks to [TwoSlick](https://github.com/TwoSlick)

 v 2.2

 * New Features
 	* New notification system since Rdio's built in notification system doesn't exist anymore

 v 2.1.1

 * Fixes